olrtg/macd/README.md

   macOS defaults for humans.
 </p>

-> ⚠️ macd is still in development.
+> ⚠️ macd is still in early stages of development.

 # Usage